Verizon Connect vs. One Step GPS

 Pricing differences between the two platforms are closely tied to how costs are disclosed and how changes are handled over time.

-Verizon Connect pricing is commonly finalized through a quoting process that reflects fleet size, selected services, hardware configuration, and contract length.
+Verizon Connect is among the 85% of providers in our dataset that do not publish standardized pricing — costs are finalized through a quoting process and vary by fleet size, selected services, hardware configuration, and contract length.
 While this allows for customized agreements, it can make long-term cost comparison more complex, particularly when needs change between contract periods.

 One Step GPS publishes subscription pricing directly.
 Hardware is provided on a loaned basis at no charge while a subscription is active, or can be purchased outright, without the need to return devices to pause or end subscriptions.